rcrowther/apertium-html-solo/README.md

 More of a slash than a hack, the code could be re-localised to another language, but that will need hack on hack.

 The changes (that I remember): Header and footer entirely removed, new user-informative footer.
 Localisation slashed down to English (makes no sense here), buttons removed.
 Persistence removed (hurrah!).
 All apertium modes removed, leaving only translation.
-Spurious language choice buttons removed.
+One-pair spurious language choice buttons removed.
 Instant translation disabled, show-translation-errors locked off, controls removed.
 File upload feature removed.
 A block on over-large submissions.
 Minor checks on JS code that baulks on language lists of one.

 New: reduction to blocked words at 7000 chars.
-Keep the translate button, even on small devices (and it ought to have reroute fallback to a config option).
+Keep the translate button, even on small devices (and it ought to have re-route fallback to a config option).

 New: goodbye to fancy fonts.
 No spinner.
 Scrollbars back on text areas.
 Text area resizing confusing, removed.
 Language selection removed entirely.
 Lock on language choices.
 New dull navbar.

+New: HTML comments not rendered unless conditional.
+Configurable AJAX 'sample text' feature added.

 Otherwise, it compiles and looks like the original.